ReactForAll/React-Course/Level_5/3. Union Types and the “any” Type/README.md

 ### Union Types

-Typescript uses what is known as union types to accomodate dynamic variables which can have values of multiple types.
+Typescript uses what is known as union types to accommodate dynamic variables which can have values of multiple types.
 You can use the `|` symbol to create a union type.

 ```js
 let x: number | string = 3;